LumePart/zbx-host-maintenance/README.md

 ## Usage

-When the script has been created, it can be executed in the host context menu
+When the script has been created, it can be executed from the host context menu

 ## Troubleshooting: